antoinelemor/AugmentedSocialScientistFork/README.md

 **consolidated files (accumulate all runs):**
 - `benchmark_all_runs_consolidated.csv`: ALL metrics from ALL benchmark executions across time
 - `benchmark_best_models_consolidated.csv`: best models from ALL benchmark sessions

+the benchmark results include language‑specific metrics (EN_f1_1, FR_f1_1, etc.) enabling proper evaluation of multilingual performance. model selection considers performance balance across all languages to avoid models that fail in one language while performing well in another.

 the consolidated files append new results without overwriting, providing a complete history of all benchmarking sessions. this enables:
 - tracking model performance evolution over time